raffaeleterribile/langchain-academy/README.md

   - OPENAI_API_KEY: authorization key to use the model
   - TAVILY_API_KEY: authorization key to use the search engine Tavily to search in Internet

+To set environment variables in PowerShell, the syntax is:

+> $Env:VARIABLE_NAME = VARIABLE_VALUE

 ## Introduction

 Welcome to LangChain Academy!